Need A Convenient Way To Seek Help? Call An Anxiety Hotline

 If you’re calling anxiety hotlines on a regular basis and feel like your symptoms aren’t improving, it may be time to look for a more consistent form of treatment.

-In addition to in-person therapy, some people prefer the ease and accessibility of online therapy.
-Digital platforms like BetterHelp offer convenient and affordable professional therapy, so people with anxiety and other mental health conditions can seek help regardless of their time zone and location.
-You can schedule live video sessions, phone calls, or use the platform to exchange messages and set up live chat.
+Digital platforms like BetterHelp frequently offer convenient and affordable professional therapy, so people with anxiety and other mental health conditions can seek help regardless of their time zone and location.
+You can schedule live video sessions and phone calls or use the platform to exchange messages and set up live chat.

 Compared to in-person therapy, several studies show that online therapy can be just as effective.
-One 2020 study assessed internet-delivered cognitive behavior therapy (CBT) and found that patients’ health anxiety improved significantly after the 12-week program.
+One 2020 study assessed internet-delivered cognitive-behavioral therapy (CBT) and found that patients’ health anxiety generally improved significantly after the 12-week program.
 Current studies illustrate that online CBT and other therapies can increase high-quality mental health care, especially for people with limited time and financial resources.

 Below are some reviews of BetterHelp therapists from people who have experienced anxiety and related issues.